 Many – probably most – of the great poets, novelists, artists, and thinkers of all time endured a great deal of melancholy.
 It’s mind-boggling how many lost siblings or children prematurely.
 Or who struggled with lifelong illnesses.
 Or who were lonely, friendless, unappreciated, adrift.
 And yet they didn’t curl up and die after the first, second, or even third wave of tragedy.
 They kept going.
 They used their art, their ideas, their resources – whatever they had – to make life bearable.
 Some of them thrived.
 All of them fought.

 I don’t think it’s a coincidence that these artists and thinkers have also found the most inspiring, hope-centric paradigms to deal with sorrow and darkness.
-If sadness is a monster that keeps rearing its head, their wise and poetic words are like weapons to soften its blows.
+If sadness is a monster that keeps rearing its head, their wise and poetic words are the weapons to soften its blows.

 One of these most powerful weapons against despair and sadness is the idea of “transformation.”